Licence Fees and the Energy Industry Levy

 Current annual energy levy determinations are available below.

 Under Section 54O of the Utilities Act 2000, the Levy Administrator is required to publish certain information regarding the energy industry levy.
 To meet these obligations, the Commission has produced a guidance note on the energy industry levy.
 The guidance note aims to assist energy utilities in understanding their obligations in regard to the energy industry levy, including the levy purpose, how it is calculated and administrative practices of the levy administrator.
-The Commission also publishes an annual statement made by the Levy Administrator in relation to the data relied upon in making the annual determinations.
+The annual statements about the data relied on for national, local and net regulatory costs, and based amounts are published in the explanatory statements accompanying the notifiable instruments.